REFER A PATIENT

 Problems understanding and using language affects one quarter of stroke survivors.
 Their ability to write, speak and understand written and spoken language is impaired.
 Patients may become incapable of speaking the words they are thinking and unable to put words together in logical, grammatically correct sentences.

 Emotional disturbance affects many of the people who survive a stroke.
 Understandably, anxiety, fear, sadness, frustration and grief for their mental and physical losses are common.
-Clinical depression may result.
+Clinical depression may result, and post stroke care is needed to help mitigate this issue.

 Signs of clinical depression include: